Papadopoulos to head to Greece to retrieve $10G payment, says it was intended to entrap him

 FOX NEWS EXCLUSIVE: SOURCES SAY DOJ INVESTIGATION FOCUSING ON 'SMOKING GUN' TAPES OF MEETING WITH TRUMP AIDE

-According to Papadopoulos, "the whole setup" by the "FBI likely, or even the special counsel's office," was intended to "bring a [Foreign Agent Registration Act] violation against me."
+According to Papadopoulos, "the whole setup" by the "FBI likely, or even the special counsel's office," was intended to "bring a FARA [Foreign Agents Registration Act] violation against me."
+The FARA statute played a key role in the prosecutions of former Trump aides, including Michael Flynn and Paul Manafort.

-Papadopoulos previously told Fox News' Maria Bartiromo in May that he wanted authorities to take a look at the money trail.
+Papadopoulos previously told Bartiromo in May that he wanted authorities to take a look at the money trail.

-"I actually want Congress, Barr, Horowitz, and Huber to review the bills because I still have the bills and I think they are marked," Papadopoulos said.
-"These bills that are still in Athens right now must be examined by the investigators because I think they are marked and they're going to go all the way back to DOJ, under the previous FBI under Comey, and even the Mueller team."
+"I actually want Congress, [Bill] Barr, [DOJ Inspector General Michael] Horowitz, and [U.S. Attorney John] Huber to review the bills because I still have the bills and I think they are marked," Papadopoulos said.
+"These bills that are still in Athens right now must be examined by the investigators because I think they are marked and they're going to go all the way back to DOJ, under the previous FBI under [James] Comey, and even the Mueller team."

 He added: "If the Mueller team is going around entrapping campaign associates and Trump associates, the way they did to me — I am sure it wasn't just me they did it to — it's going to open up a massive can of worms," Papadopoulos said.
 "I think we need to get to the bottom of exactly not only how did this story start, but why were they entrapping us moving forward."

+Recounting the alleged 2017 episode, Papadopoulos said, "I was reached out to once again by another person who wanted to do business with me.
+And I was on vacation with my then girlfriend now wife, in Greece, and he comes to me he says why don't you come to Israel with me and let's talk about working together.
+I go to Israel with him, and he drops $10,000 in my lap in a room, in Tel Aviv.
+I don't understand what is happening, I am very disturbed by the events.
+I fly to Athens the next day and give the money to my lawyers and this person tells me he doesn't want his money back, so immediately I thought there was something wrong."

-In a court filing last year, Mueller wrote that Papadopoulos “provided information about $10,000 in cash he received from a foreign national whom he believed was likely an intelligence officer of a foreign country (other than Russia)."
+In a court filing last year, Mueller's prosecutors wrote that Papadopoulos “provided information about $10,000 in cash he received from a foreign national whom he believed was likely an intelligence officer of a foreign country (other than Russia)."

 DID CIA INFORMANT TRY TO 'SEDUCE' PAPADOPOULOS?

 “The defendant has stated that he kept that money in a safe pending his sentencing in this case and Counsel for the defendant has consented to the imposition of this fine amount,” Mueller's team wrote.
+(Mueller's halting and weary performance in last week's hearing has left commentators and lawmakers questioning how much involvement Mueller had in drafting his 448-page report, as well as various court filings throughout the probe.)

+Papadopoulos pleaded guilty in 2017 to lying to federal investigators, and Mueller recommended he serve prison time in the filing.
+The former Trump aide ultimately served 12 days in prison and paid a $9,500 fine.

 Meanwhile, the Justice Department’s internal review of the Russia investigation is zeroing in on transcripts of recordings made by at least one government source who met with Papadopoulos overseas in 2016, specifically looking at why certain "exculpatory" material from them was not presented in subsequent applications for surveillance warrants, according to two sources familiar with the review.

 The sources also said the review is taking a closer look at the actual start date of the original FBI investigation into potential collusion between members of the Trump campaign and the Russians, as some allege the probe began earlier than thought.
-Both components are considered key in the review currently being led by Attorney General Bill Barr and U.S. Attorney from Connecticut John Durham -- an effort sure to draw more attention in the coming weeks and months now that Mueller's testimony is over.
+Both components are considered key in the review currently being led by Barr and U.S. Attorney from Connecticut John Durham -- an effort sure to draw more attention in the coming weeks and months now that Mueller's testimony is over.

 REPUBLICANS CONFRONT MUELLER WITH ALLEGATIONS OF DOUBLE STANDARD IN RUSSIA PROBE